BITSAT 2026 Exam Pattern (OUT): Check Marking Scheme, Section, Duration

 BITSAT 2026 Syllabus

-BITSAT 2026 syllabus will be released online.
-Candidates are also advised to check the syllabus while preparing for the upcoming entrance examination.
-Through the syllabus, the candidates will be able to understand which subjects, units and topics have to be studied.
-BITSAT syllabus will consist of topics from Physics, Chemistry, Mathematics, English and Logical Reasoning, similar to the level of 11th and 12th standard qualifying entrance exam.
+BITSAT 2026 syllabus has been published on the official website.
+The syllabus mentions the subjects, units and topics that must be studied for the test.
+The BITSAT syllabus includes topics from Physics, Chemistry, Mathematics, English and Logical Reasoning, similar to the level of 11th and 12th standard qualifying entrance exam.
 Knowing the syllabus will allow the candidates to know how to prepare for the examination.
+While the PCM subjects are familiar to those who are preparing for JEE Mains and other engineering entrances, the English and logical reasoning sections become the extra sections that require additional practice and fetch marks in the test.

 Q&A Icon